sumeetgodse/quicktask/README.md

 ### Features

-- User Authentication (Login & Registration using Back4App)
+- User Authentication (Login & Registration using Back4App).
+Allows users to signup and login to the app securely.
-- Task Management (Add, Edit, View, Delete)
+- Task Management (Add, Edit, View, Delete).
+Each task has a title, done and due-date properties.
-- Task Status Toggle (Mark Task as Complete/Incomplete)
+- Task Status Toggle (Mark Task as Complete/Incomplete).
+Checkbox provided to toggle status.
+- Edit Task (Can edit already saved task)
+- Styling and other UI UX Enhancements also done.
-- Error Handling for User Authentication & Task Management
+- Error handling for authentication and CRUD data management.

+### Project Structure

+- Frontend : Flutter
+- Backend : Back4App

 ### Run locally